hrbosker/hrbosker.github.io/content/authors/huandi-chen/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - BA/MA students
+  - alumni
 ---

-Huandi Chen is a CNS master student at [Radboud University](https://www.ru.nl), Nijmegen, The Netherlands.
-She is doing a 'Capita Selecta' project with [Dr. Hans Rutger Bosker]({{< ref "../admin" >}}).
-Her research examines the role of beat gesture timing in guiding listeners’ word segmentation processes during speech perception.
+During her Cognitive Neuroscience master program at [Radboud University](https://www.ru.nl), Huandi Chen did a 'Capita Selecta' project with [Dr. Hans Rutger Bosker]({{< ref "../admin" >}}).
+Her research examined the role of beat gesture timing in guiding listeners’ word segmentation processes during speech perception.

 <br />
 <br />